Alibaba Group: 2023 restructuring to present

+Corporate affairs

+The key trends for Alibaba are (as at the financial year ending 31 March):

+Alibaba is viewed by the Chinese government as one of its national champion corporations.
+Alibaba supplies a significant amount of technology for the Digital Silk Road.

 Companies and affiliated entities

 E-commerce and retail service platforms

 In 1999, Jack Ma launched the primary business of Alibaba, Alibaba.com, while working as an English teacher in Hangzhou.
 Alibaba.com later became the world's largest online B2B trading platform for small businesses as of 2014.
-Alibaba.com has three main services: the English language portal Alibaba.com, which handles sales between importers and exporters from more than 240 countries and regions, the Chinese portal 1688.com, which manages domestic B2B trade in China, and transaction-based retail website AliExpress.com (全球速卖通), which allows smaller buyers to buy small quantities of goods at wholesale prices.
+Alibaba.com has three main services: the English language portal Alibaba.com, which handles sales between importers and exporters from more than 240 countries and regions, the Chinese portal 1688.com, which manages domestic B2B trade in China, and AliExpress.com, a global consumer marketplace.
 Alibaba.com went public at the Hong Kong Stock Exchange in 2007, and was delisted again in 2012.
 In 2013, 1688.com launched a direct channel that was responsible for $30 million in daily transaction value.

 In 2003, Alibaba launched Taobao Marketplace (淘宝网), offering a variety of products for retail sales.
-Taobao grew to become China's largest C2C online shopping platform and later became the second most visited web site in China, according to Alexa Internet.
+Taobao grew to become China's largest C2C online shopping platform and later became the second most visited website in China, according to Alexa Internet.
 Taobao's growth was attributed to offering free registration and commission-free transactions using a free third-party payment platform.
 Advertising made up 75 percent of the company's total revenue, allowing it to break even in 2009.
 In 2010, Taobao's profit was estimated to be ¥1.5 billion (US$235.7 million), which was only about 0.4 percent of their total sales figure of ¥400 billion (US$62.9 billion) that year, way below the industry average of 2 percent, according to iResearch estimates.
 According to Zhang Yu, the director of Taobao, between 2011 and 2013, the number of stores on Taobao with annual sales under ¥100 thousand increased by 60%; the number of stores with sales between ¥10 thousand and ¥1 million increased by 30%, and the number of stores with sales over ¥1 million increased by 33%.